DHTMLX/docs-diagram/docs/api/diagram_editor/editor/config/autoplacement_property.md

 @short: Optional.
 An object with configuration settings for auto-placement of shapes

 :::info
-The `autoplacement` property works only in the default mode of the editor (`type:"default"`) and only for shapes
+The `autoplacement` property works only in the default mode of the editor and only for shapes.
+It does not work if you use groups or swimlanes.
 :::

 ### Usage